wolfSSL/wolfssl-examples/tirtos_ccs_examples/README.md

 <br/>
     The libraries should build without issues.<br/>
 <br/>
-Step 5: Loading first example
+Part 5: Loading first example
 --
    In CCS click dropdown for "Project" and select "Examples..."<br/>
    <pre>